 Low Back Pain is a very common condition (second only to the common cold), most of the individual at least once in his lifetime suffers from back pain.
 This is the price we are paying for standing erect.
 It is not only a problem of old people – 50% of children will have experienced back pain by the time they reach 15.

 Low back pain is a common problem and is caused by many different things.
 Often a definite source of the pain is never found.

 Recovery Is The Rule but recurrence too

-Unfortunately low back pain has the bad habit of recurring from time to time.
+Unfortunately, low back pain has a bad habit of recurring from time to time.
 Do not be surprised if you have more than one episode.